robertmuth/Cwerg/Docs/ast.md

 ### MacroRepeat (macro_repeat)
 Macro Repeated Statement

+    NYI

 ### MacroVar (macro_let)
 Macro Variable definition with a name that will be uniquified

+    `name` must start with a `$`.
+    All MacroVars inside a macro body must use different names.

-    Will generate a unique name inspired by the provided name to avoid accidental capture.
+    `name` will be replace by a unique name inspired by `name` to avoid accidental capture.

-    Variable must be explicitly initialized.
-Use `ValUndef` in performance sensitive situations.

 Fields: